AdamHarries/Gideon-Soliloquy/Character2.md

         - Take half damage on fail, and no damage on success.
     Stillness of mind:
-        - Use an action to end one effect on yourself that is causing you to be "charmed" or "frightened"
+        - Use an action to end one effect on yourself that is causing you to be "charmed" or "frightened" Purity of body:
+        - Immune to disease + poison

 Monastic tradition:
     "Way of Shadow"